wdtheprovider/in-app-purchases-subscription/BuyCoins.md

 and License testing (Watch the YouTube video for clarity: https://youtu.be/j6wWVMj-fi8 )

-Setup the in-app purchase subscription product in Google Play Console account i have already created mine which are
+Setup the in-app purchase product in Google Play Console account i have already created mine which are
 Product IDs: